Nepalniachtchi/chess-archive-downloader/README.md

 chess-archive-downloader
 ========================

-Crawls chess site archives to download monthly updates of player games for assembling into a PGN database.
+Create an archive of online chess site player games and tournaments, for assembling into monthly PGN databases.

 ## Install